by Drone Lawrence

-Another treat will be live music by The Twangles.
+Live music by local musician duo, The Twangles.
 The Twangles describe themselves as a dirty blues band that plays the kind of music you'd hear at a party in a spooky swamp!
 Multi-instrumentalist duo, the Twangles play a killer blend of way-out classics and your favorite pop songs reimagined in their own bluesy gypsy jazz style.

-This exhibit will be in the Phoenix Underground Gallery, and the artist will be stopping by on opening night to discuss and promote his artwork.
-Be sure to like and follow our Facebook before the show so you can be kept up to date on events involving the September Final Friday exhibition.
+This exhibit will be in the Phoenix Underground Gallery, and the artists will be stopping by on opening night to discuss and promote their artwork.
+Be sure to like and follow our Facebook before the show so you can be kept up to date on events involving the May Final Friday exhibition.

 And by supporting a local artist you are saying that art is a valued part of our community.